carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 > Consider this image and write a list of terms you would use to annotate it.
 Compare your outputs with your nearest neighbour(s).
 Discuss the differences and how this could effect what a model might learn.
 {: .challenge}

-### Bias when refining and reinforcing a models learning
+### Bias arising when refining and reinforcing a models learning
-We've talked alot about bias that can make it into our training data, but this isn't the only way bias manifests itself in machine learning systems.
+We've talked alot about bias that can make it into our training data, but this isn't the only way it manifests itself in machine learning systems.
 As we now know from earlier in this lesson, machine learning models are refined and reinforced based on reactions to its results.
 In this process, there is a risk of certain outcomes being ignored and others privileged over others, skewing a models learning.

 For example, a model builder is using named entity recognition across multilingual newspapers.
 They might determine they are satisfied when the model gets to 90% accuracy and will aim to improve to this result.
 However this overall accuracy can hide the fact that some particular ‘slices’ of our data might have much worse accuracy.
 Your overall accuracy might be very good but your model may underperform on one language.
-This might not be addressed by changing your data but changing how you approach training/evaluating your model.
+This might not be addressed by changing your data but changing how you approach training and evaluating your model.

-### Bias in the application of machine learning decisions to real world scenarios
+### Bias arising in the application of machine learning decisions to real world scenarios

 Algorithmic bias is defined as unjust, unfair, or prejudicial treatment of people related to race, income, sexual orientation, religion, gender, and other characteristics historically associated with discrimination and marginalization, when and where they manifest in algorithmically aided decision-making.

 Example:

 It is imperative to be aware then that the manner in which data is collected, annotated and results applied, will have far reaching consequences for society as decisions produced by ML systems are increasingly being relied upon in real world scenarios.
 From seemingly benign systems like recommendation engines to predictive policing, opportunities for ML systems to perpetuate and amplify inequalities abound.
 Simply put: bias in….bias out.

-## How can GLAM staff manage bias when undertaking machine learning approaches?
+## How can GLAM staff help manage bias in machine learning approaches?

 Bit here about how as GLAM professionals managing bias is not a new concept, it’s baked into our experience of collection development.
 Reference Lessons from archives: strategies for collecting sociocultural data in machine learning.....

 > Archives are the longest standing communal effort to gather human information and archive scholars have already developed the language and procedures to address and discuss many challenges pertaining to data collection such as consent, power, inclusivity, transparency, and ethics & privacy.
 >

+* Contribute diverse language materials, collections and texts to places where model builders are finding data such as Wikipedia
+* Collaborate directly with computer scientists to build diverse data sets for use in machine learning (reference Arabic HTR here)
-* Enlist the help of staff with the right domain expertise to review your training data construction before and after, they may see biases that you have overlooked
+* When creating training data, enlist the help of staff with the right domain expertise to review training data construction before and after, they may see biases that you have overlooked
-* When collecting and annotating your data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.
+* When collecting and annotating data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.
 * Once training data is created, employ toolkits for detecting and removing bias from machine learning models (either yourself, your developer or if you are thinking of outsourcing your AI to external companies/partners)
 * Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners to a
 * Know your data by creating a Factsheet describing and documenting it in full.
 (Example for AI models)